 - When to Install – The perfect opportunity for installing wall insulation batts is during a major renovation project or extension with brick-veneer or weatherboard walls.
 When the wall-lining is not being removed, blown in insulation can be used and the small insulation particles will conform to the cavity space.
 However, this is generally an expensive way to insulate your walls.

-- Cost – In Australia, batts are a cost-effective option compared to blowin-in insulation.
+- Cost – In Australia, batts are a cost-effective option compared to blow-in insulation.
 Additionally, batts can be installed as a DIY project which can help bring costs down even more.

 - Effectiveness – Batts provide excellent resistance to heat flow and also offer acoustic benefits.
 They come in a wide range of R-Values to suit your needs and budget.
-Blown in insulation is also quite effective, but care needs to be taken when installing that the particles are not blown out of place.
-Furthermore, if any moisture is collected by the blown insulation as it passes into the wall cavity, the performance will be compromised.
+Blown-in insulation is also quite effective, providing it is installed correctly.
+A thermal camera should be used to ensure that the entire cavity has been filled, as wires and pipes can easily block the flow of the material.

-- Fire Ratings – In general, batts outshine blown in insulation when it comes to fire safety.
+- Fire Ratings – Insulation batts generally outshine cellulose blow-in insulation when it comes to fire safety.
 Cellulose blown-in insulation is manufactured from ground up paper and therefore has a much lower fire rating.
 Glasswool and Rockwool batts have particularly high fire ratings and won’t produce any toxic smoke in the case of a fire.

 How to Retrofit Wall Insulation the Right Way